JolinQChen/JavaScriptD3Application/README.md

 # JavaScript_D3_Application
-This repository contains several D3 implementation examples for dava visualization and user interaction;
-Support Chrome and firefox;
+This repository contains several D3 implementation examples for dava visualization and user interaction;\n Support Chrome and firefox;

-1. Force-directed graph layout: graph.html
+1. Force-directed graph layout: graph.html\n
 Provides code to show the data relationship with force-directed graph based on Javascript and D3;
 The code includes the following functions:
 -- Create force-directed graph;